What Binoculars Does The Army Use?

 Handheld Binoculars

-Military-grade tactical binoculars are designed to provide excellent image quality, that is one reason why they are a bit pricier than many consumer binoculars.
+Military-grade tactical binoculars are designed to provide excellent image quality, which is one reason why they are a bit pricier than many consumer binoculars.
 They are built to give the user the clearest picture while handheld, although high-powered models are generally best used with a tripod or stabilizer when used at max magnification levels.

 Military handheld binoculars are made with the best optical glass and advanced coatings that and have the ability to withstand and repel moisture which can cause condensation inside cheap binoculars, rendering them inaccurate and unsuitable for military operations.
 Marine binoculars are built with waterproofing in mind, as they are used in situations where they are constantly in contact with water.